Welcome to Pittsburgh! What do you want to do first? Not sure yet? Well what about plans for tomorrow?

 Names To Watch for the Future

-Hines Ward: Hines has been knocking on the door for a few years now.
-He is eligible and has made the semi-finals in previous years.
-Although he doesn’t have many individual accolades, he does have two Super Bowl rings and a Super Bowl MVP to his name.
+- Hines Ward: Hines has been knocking on the door for a few years now.
+Although he doesn’t have many individual accolades, he does have a huge list of intangibles as well as two Super Bowl rings and a Super Bowl MVP to his name.

-T.J.
-Watt: Watt is only 28, but you can't deny these stats: five-time Pro Bowler, two-time league leader in both sacks and tackles for loss and the Defensive Player of the Year in 2021.
+- T.J.
+Watt: Watt is only 29, but you can't deny these stats: six-time Pro Bowler, three-time league leader in sacks and two-time league leader in tackles for loss and the Defensive Player of the Year in 2021.
 A few more seasons of this pedigree and Canton is going to be adding some more black and gold very soon.